 Everyone is Irish on St. Patrick’s Day in Savannah!
 St. Patrick's Day is more like a season here in the Low Country, so check out these festive events to make your days (and not just March 17!) a little bit greener.

 Even Savannah’s fountains wear green for St. Patrick’s Day!
 Each year, the famous Forsyth Park fountain goes green at a special ceremony featuring the St. Patrick’s Day Parade Grand Marshal.
 Friends, family and ceremony attendees work together to pour green dye into the fountain water.
-Don’t miss this unique Savannah event on March 8 at noon.
+Don’t miss this unique Savannah event on March 10.

 Members of the Irish community gather to honor our military past and present at the annual Sergeant William Jasper Memorial Ceremony which takes place the day before St. Patrick’s Day in Madison Square.
 In the center of the square, a monument stands to honor Jasper and the men he served with in the Revolutionary War.